 It’s time to dispense with clichés and vacuous corporate jargon and instead respect your audience with honesty and clarity.

-People — your customers, colleagues, shareholders, board of directors — are inundated with forgettable noise, from loudest-person-wins social-media babble to empty advertising promises to lifeless policy memos thanking them “in advance.”
+People — your customers, colleagues, shareholders, the board of directors — are inundated with forgettable noise, from loudest-person-wins social-media babble to empty advertising promises to lifeless policy memos thanking them “in advance.”

 No one deserves to be fed bullshit.

-Here are some organizations I’ve worked with.
+Here are some companies I’ve worked with.